Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 EOF
 ```

-Wait for the zone to be ready in your cluster(s)
+Wait for the `ManagedZone` to be ready in your cluster(s):

 ```bash
 kubectl wait managedzone/managedzone --for=condition=ready=true -n ${gatewayNS}
 ```

 ### Add a TLS Issuer

-To secure communication to the gateways we want to define a TLS issuer for TLS certificates.
-We will use letsencrypt, but you can use any supported by cert-manager.
+To secure communication to the Gateways, we will to define a TLS issuer for TLS certificates.
+We will use LetsEncrypt here, but you can use any supported by `cert-manager`.

-Below is an example that uses letsncrypt staging: This should also be applied to all clusters.
+Below is an example that uses LetsEncrypt staging: This should also be applied to all clusters.

 ```bash